-The Director of Emergency Management shall: 9.

-- prepare and co-ordinate the Municipal Emergency Plan and related plans and (a) programs for the Town; - act as director of emergency operations, or ensure that someone is designated under (b) the Municipal Emergency Plan to so act, on behalf of the Municipal Emergency Services Agency; and - co-ordinate all emergency services and other resources used in an emergency; or - ensure that someone is designated to discharge the responsibilities specified in (d) paragraphs (a), (b), and (c). - The power to declare or renew a state of local emergency under the Act, the powers specified 10. in Section 12 of this by-law, and the requirement specified in Section 15 of this by-law, are hereby delegated to a committee comprised of the Mayor, or the Deputy Mayor, alone, or in their absence, any two members of Council.
-This committee may, at any time when it is satisfied that an emergency exists or may exist, by resolution, make a declaration of a state of local emergency.

-Town of Mayerthorpe Province of Alberta Canada
+- 8. The Director of Emergency Management shall: - (a) prepare and co-ordinate the Municipal Emergency Management Plan and related plans and programs for the Town; - act as director of emergency operations, or ensure that someone is designated under the Municipal Emergency Management Plan to so act, on behalf of the Municipal Emergency Services Agency; - (c) co-ordinate all emergency services and other resources used in a disaster or an emergency; or - (d) ensure that someone is designated to discharge the responsibilities specified in paragraphs (a), (b), and (c). - 9.
+The power to declare or renew a state of local emergency under the Act, the powers specified in Section 11 of this Bylaw, and the requirement specified in Section 14 of this Bylaw, are hereby delegated to a committee comprised of the Mayor, or the Deputy Mayor, alone, or in their absence, any two members of Council.
+This committee may, at any time when it is satisfied that an emergency exists or may exist, by resolution, make a declaration of a state of local emergency. - When a state of local emergency is declared, the person or persons making the declaration shall: - ensure that the declaration identifies the nature of the emergency and the area of the Town in which it exists; - (b) cause the details of the declaration to be published immediately by such means of communication considered most likely to notify the population of the area affected; - notify Alberta Emergency Management Agency, as soon as is reasonably practicable; and - (d) forward a copy of the declaration to the Minister forthwith.

-A BY-LAW OF THE TOWN OF MAYERTHORPE IN THE PROVINCE OF ALBERTA TO ESTABLISH A MUNICIPAL EMERGENCY SERVICES AGENCY
+A BYLAW OF THE TOWN OF MAYERTHORPE IN THE PROVINCE OF ALBERTA TO ESTABLISH AN EMERGENCY ADVISORY COMMITTEE AND EMERGENCY MANAGEMENT AGENCY